tamminhdao/jekyll-now/_posts/2017-06-11-FourthWeek.md

 In case something went wrong during the conflict resolution, resort to `git reflog` and `git cherry-pick`

-## To work on the same repo from two computer, with the same gitHub account:
+## To work on the same repo from different computers, with the same gitHub account:
 * On computer 1: push all commits in all branches to designated gitHub repo
 * On computer 2:
 `git clone` (this only clone the master branch)